heber-silva/CKA-Obsidian-Vault/Scheduling, Preemption and Eviction/Assigning Pods to Nodes.md

 If you use labels for node isolation, choose label keys that the [kubelet](https://kubernetes.io/docs/reference/generated/kubelet) cannot modify.
 This prevents a compromised node from setting those labels on itself so that the scheduler schedules workloads onto the compromised node.

-The [`NodeRestriction` admission plugin](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#noderestriction) prevents the kubelet from setting or modifying labels with a `node-restriction.kubernetes.io/` prefix.
+The [](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#noderestriction) prevents the kubelet from setting or modifying labels with a `node-restriction.kubernetes.io/` prefix.

 To make use of that label prefix for node isolation:

 1. Ensure you are using the [Node authorizer](https://kubernetes.io/docs/reference/access-authn-authz/node/) and have _enabled_ the `NodeRestriction` admission plugin.
-2. Add labels with the `node-restriction.kubernetes.io/` prefix to your nodes, and use those labels in your [node selectors](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#nodeselector).
+2. Add labels with the `node-restriction.kubernetes.io/` prefix to your nodes, and use those labels in your [](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#nodeselector).
 For example, `example.com.node-restriction.kubernetes.io/fips=true` or `example.com.node-restriction.kubernetes.io/pci-dss=true`.

 ## nodeSelector[](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#nodeselector)

 `nodeSelector` is the simplest recommended form of node selection constraint.
-You can add the `nodeSelector` field to your Pod specification and specify the [node labels](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#built-in-node-labels) you want the target node to have.
+You can add the `nodeSelector` field to your Pod specification and specify the [](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#built-in-node-labels) you want the target node to have.
 Kubernetes only schedules the Pod onto nodes that have each of the labels you specify.

 See [Assign Pods to Nodes](https://kubernetes.io/docs/tasks/configure-pod-container/assign-pods-nodes/) for more information.